Memorial Weekend Irrigation Checks on Denver Metro Slopes

 Controller checks before the holiday week books up

 Run each zone once while you watch from the low side of the slope.
 Note mist, runoff, and heads that do not pop fully.
 Export or photograph smart schedules if the app disagrees with your eyes.
-Book maintenance checks before the first ninety-degree week when routes tighten.
+Book maintenance checks before the first ninety degree week when routes tighten.

 What to send before Memorial weekend

 A calm Memorial weekend on metro slopes starts with irrigation that matches sun, grade, and traffic.
-Fix throw before you add time, and photograph what changes after one honest cycle.
+Fix throw before you add time, and photograph what changes after one full cycle.
 Contact us for a free quote when the slope needs more than a quick tweak.

 Backflow, valves, and the tests you only notice when busy

 Holiday prep often includes hoses and buckets that bypass the system you tested in April.
 Confirm isolation valves and backflow assemblies were not left half shut after spring startup.
-A valve that creeps closed mid-season shows up as a pale toe on a slope while the mid-lawn stays dark.
+A valve that creeps closed mid season shows up as a pale toe on a slope while the mid lawn stays dark.

 Run each zone once with someone at the controller and someone at the low side of the slope.
 Radio or text beats shouting over mowers when neighborhoods are loud.